drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 My university hosts an annual event called [Digital Scholarship Days](https://www.ub.uio.no/english/courses-events/events/dsc/2024/digital-scholarship-days/00-mainpage.html), where we showcase digital tools and methods for research.
 This is a volunteer effort on the instructor's part, and organised by the University Library.
-Its a great way to get to know other researchers, and to learn about new tools and methods.
+It's a great way to get to know other researchers, and to learn about new tools and methods.

 It is also one of those events I make sure I have time for both for instructing, but also for attending.
 I always learn something new, and I get to meet new people.

-This year, I did two workshops:
+This year, I instructed two workshops:

-- [Quartaki](https://drmowinckels.io/quartaki/) -- my introduction to Quarto
+- [Quartaki](/quartaki/) -- my introduction to Quarto
 - [R Project Management](https://www.capro.dev/workshop_rproj/) -- (heavily) based on the [WTF workshop](https://github.com/rstats-wtf/wtf-workshop)

 This short post is just some small notes to myself, and maybe others, about what the learners taught me about the things I was teaching them.

-## Quartaki
+## Quartaki (Quarto learnings)

-### When your slides superimpose on eachother
+### When your slides superimpose on each other

 I make _a lot_ of slides in Quarto (and in Xaringan before that), and somehow I never managed to toggle this very very fun thing before.
 Once we understood **why** it was happening, which wasn't my discovery, we had a good laugh about it, and the world made sense to me again.